Frequently Asked Questions

 The check engine light in my car is always on.
 Is this an actual problem?

-There is a large misunderstanding about the newer diagnostics system of check engine lights and the codes generated by the car.
-First off, when there is a problem in a vehicle, most systems have sensors that will produce a code setting off the dreaded check engine light.
+When there is a problem in a vehicle, most systems have sensors that will produce a code setting off the dreaded check engine light.
 These codes are very helpful in diagnosing the problem the car is experiencing, but they are just one of the steps in identifying what the problem is and finding where it is.
 The confusion lies in the codes retrieved by a scan tool.
 The general public has an idea that all that’s required to find out what’s wrong is to hook up the scanner to the car and it will spell out what’s wrong with itself.
 This is far from reality.
 The codes tell us what system may be having a problem or that a sensor noticed an issue, but it could have been caused by another area in the car.
 Often times there are a number of tests that need to be performed to isolate the problem.
 This is where the skills and experience of the technician really comes into play.
 Some test results can be misleading. causing misdiagnoses or hours spent chasing ghosts.

 For these reasons we recommend leaving your car as-is so that we can perform the needed tests to determine the real problem.
 We will then quote you the time it will take and expense to repair.
 Anything short of this is a guess.
 There are common codes that often times are repaired by replacing or repairing a certain component.
 That may be true 80% of the time, but there are other issues 20% of the time.
 The only real way to find the problem is to perform the tests and chase down the problem.
 That’s proper diagnosing.
 Codes are a vital step used to identify the issues, but they do not provide the answer to your car’s ailments.